mongodb/docs/source/includes/api/list-tables/admin-blockstore-create-request-documents.rst

    * - maxCapacityGB
      - number
-     - *Optional.* The maximum amount of data in GB this :term:`blockstore` can store.
+     - *Optional.* The maximum amount of data in GB this :cloudmgr:`blockstore </reference/glossary/#term-backup-blockstore-database>` can store.

    * - uri
      - string
-     - A comma-separated list of hosts in the ``<hostname:port>`` format that can be used to access this :term:`blockstore`.
+     - A comma-separated list of hosts in the ``<hostname:port>`` format that can be used to access this :cloudmgr:`blockstore </reference/glossary/#term-backup-blockstore-database>`.

    * - ssl
      - boolean